rse/jquery-markup/README.md

 markup in more concise and partially dynamic language and render the static plain HTML markup on-the-fly.
 But a handy solution is needed to on-the-fly pick up particular templates, render them and inject them into the DOM.
+This is where jQuery.Markup comes into the game.

 Solution
 --------

-First, HTML markup is linked to the SPA like CSS stylesheets, but instead of a `rel` of `stylesheet`, the name `markup` is used.
+First, the HTML markup is linked to the SPA with `<link>` tags similar to CSS stylesheets, but instead of a `rel` attribute with value `stylesheet`, the value `markup` is used.
-The `type` of `text/x-markup-xxx` is used to tell jQuery.Markup about the default type `xxx` (the type can be overwritten):
+The attribute `type` is set to `text/x-markup-xxx` to tell jQuery.Markup about the default template language (`xxx`):

     <!DOCTYPE html>
     <html>